Eligibility for SSDI and SSI Benefits

 Many people who are unable to work because of a disability may be eligible for Social Security Disability Insurance (SSDI).
 In order to be eligible to receive benefits for SSDI (also called SSD), one must fulfill several qualifications issued by the Social Security Administration (SSA).
 There are three basic requirements to being labeled as “disabled” by the SSA:

-- The SSA decides that you cannot adjust to other work because of your medical condition(s); and
+- The SSA decides that you cannot perform the tasks of another job and earn because of your medical condition(s); and

 Do you think you may fit these qualifications for SSDI?
 Are you unsure of whether you would be considered eligible by the SSA?
 If you are attempting to secure Social Security Disability benefits but are struggling with the process, do not hesitate to seek help.
 Fill out the free, no-obligation consultation form on the right to receive a case review from an experienced Memphis disability attorney at Morgan & Morgan.